 For the practical core module, Text and Production: Scenework, in the autumn semester, you’ll be assessed through coursework and a written critical reflective essay.
 Each part will earn 50% of the module marks.
 The practical directing is with second year undergraduate actors in scenework throughout the module.

 Research and Methodology requires attendance and participation in visiting workshops and seminars, but only one submission; a proposition for your dissertation project, which forms the basis for an ongoing discussion throughout the year.

 The dissertation usually is completed by the middle of October of your second year.
 This develops your own interests in greater depth in concentrated study on a topic of your choice, as approved by the Course Director or other authorised person.
-Several versions of this exist, the most popular of which is the dissertation/production, which is a maximum of 90 minutes’ length public performance, with responsibility for all elements of stagecraft, technical and artistic direction taken by the student director and supervised by the module leader.
-Following the production and viva, the student will produce a 3500-word critical-reflective essay as a commentary on the aims, research and rehearsal experience of the production.
+Several versions of this exist, the most popular of which is the dissertation/production, which is a maximum of 75 minutes’ length public performance, with responsibility for all elements of stagecraft, technical and artistic direction taken by the student director and supervised by the module leader.
+Following the production and viva, you’ll produce a 3500-word critical-reflective essay as a commentary on the aims, research and rehearsal experience of the production.
 The work will be attended where possible by the External Examiner, who will take part in a viva meeting following the submission.

 - Degree Classification

 - Degree Subject